dotnet/designs/accepted/2023/wasm-browser-threads.md

         - return sync result
     - or when the method is sync
         - do something similar in C or JS
+    - this would not work in sidecar design
+        - because UI is not managed thread there
+        - Mono cwraps are not available either
 - "comlink" - in sidecar design
     - when the method is async
         - extract GCHandle of the `TaskCompletionSource`